Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_tutorial_rwalk.md

 From a new Blender file, initialize CellBlender.
 Delete the existing default cube by right-clicking on the cube to select the cube (an orange outline should be around the cube when it is selected) and pressing the “x” key to delete.
 Then, in the tab `CellBlender > Model Objects`, insert a new plane, following the figure below.

 ![image-center](../assets/images/motifs_setup1.png){: .align-center}
-In `CellBlender > Model Objects`, click on the `+` symbol to center the cursor.
+In `CellBlender > Model Objects`, click the `+` symbol to center the cursor.
 Next press the square “plane” button to create the object.
 To have CellBlender recognize this object as a model object, press the `+` button.
 The name of this object is `Plane` by default, although you can change this name and edit the color by selecting the color wheel if you like.
 A slightly transparent coloring will help with visibility but is not necessary.
 {: style="font-size: medium;"}

 Resizing the render preview window so that objects are visible in the center of the screen is recommended.
 See the following figure for instructions.
 Then save your file as `CellBlender_Tutorial_Template.blend`.